 When to cut back peonies

 Throughout the season, your peony leaves may start to look less than stellar.
-And though it could be tempting to cut them back, the plant relies on the energy from the leaves for the following year’s growth.
+And though it could be tempting to cut them back, the plant relies on the energy from the leaves for the following year’s new growth.
 That’s why you need to wait until fall to prune them back.
 Cutting them back sooner could affect next year’s flowers.

-Why it’s important to cut back peonies
+Why it’s important to cut back peony plants

 If you live in an especially cold climate, add a light layer of mulch (such as shredded bark or pine needles) at the base of the plant where you cut everything back.
 Be sure to remove your winter mulch in the spring.
 If you’re amending the soil around your peony with compost—plants prefer well-draining soil—don’t pile it on the crown, add it around the perimeter.